sebastian-meier/LoCobSS-text-similarity-dataflow/README.md

 # LoCobSS-text-similarity-dataflow
-Collecting text strings froma MYSQL database, caching them as text files on Google Cloud Storage, creating embeddings from the text elements through [universal-sentence-encoder](https://tfhub.dev/google/universal-sentence-encoder/4) and storing the resulting embeddings also on Google Cloud Storage.
+Collecting text strings and embeddings from a MYSQL database, caching them as text files on Google Cloud Storage.
 The resulting embeddings are used for similarity search: [LoCobSS-text-similarity](https://github.com/sebastian-meier/LoCobSS-text-similarity).

 ## Configuration
 Create a **.env** file based on the **.env-sample**.